AWSMkt-TaaS/FR-Cucumber/ReadMe.txt

-This is a Maven UI Functional/Regression Test Project It uses Cucumber to run automated acceptance tests written in a behavior-driven development (BDD) style with Gherkin language parser.
+This is a Maven UI Functional/Regression Demo Test Project It uses Cucumber to run automated acceptance tests written in a behavior-driven development (BDD) style with Gherkin language parser.
 Cucumber features and scenarios are scripted in the sample-webapp-functional-test.feature file.
 It uses "https://webapp.astadia-taas.com" Web Application end points for the testing and the end-point url has been configured in the file DemoWebAppFunctionalstSteps.java.